 The attitudes towards marijuana laws in Maryland are changing.
-But despite the move towards more liberal attitudes, Maryland laws remain strict.
+But despite the move towards more liberal attitudes, there are tough laws on the books for many marijuana charges.
 If you are caught in possession of pot here, you will face consequences.
 The amount you have, your criminal history, and other facts about your case will determine just how harsh those consequences will be.
-Let us put you in contact with a local criminal defense lawyer, one that can provide an in depth consultation on your case and suggest how they might be able to help.
+Let us put you in contact with a local criminal defense lawyer, one that can provide an in-depth consultation on your case and suggest how they might be able to help.

 Maryland Marijuana Possession Penalties

-Interestingly, no matter how much weed you are found with, if it’s a straight possession charge, you will face the same penalty.
+No matter how much weed you are found with (over 10g), if it’s a straight possession charge, you will face the same penalty.
 In other words, it doesn’t matter if you’re found with a half-ounce or 4 pounds, as long as you aren’t charged with distribution, you will face a misdemeanor penalty of up to one year in jail and $1,000 in fines.

 Possession of Marijuana Paraphernalia